demystifyfp/demystifyfp/content/clojure/marketplace-middleware/processing-messages-from-ibmmq-in-clojure.md

   :stop (stop jms-ranging-session))
 ```

-Then create a new function `message-listener` and `start-consumer` to create the JMS message listener and start the JMS Consumer respectively.
+Then create a new function `message-listener` and `start-consumer` to create the JMS message listener and start the JMS Consumer, respectively.

 ```clojure
 ; src/wheel/infra/oms.clj